c-blake/bu/doc/tim.md

 possible, but these all share a problem: the population-min is guaranteed to be less than any sample min.

-One can be a bit more sophisticated and use the Fraga Alves-Neves estimator[^6] for the true endpoint to try to extrapolate.
-This is always < sample min.
-Repeated sampling of smaller windows to estimate its uncertainty is what `tim` does presently.
+`tim` used to do the low art way but now is a bit more sophisticated using the Fraga Alves-Neves estimator[^6] for the true endpoint to try to extrapolate beyond the sample min.
+Repeated sampling of smaller windows to estimate its uncertainty is what `tim` does presently (to side-step tail index estimation).

 Usage
 =====